asLody/SandHook/README.md

 - Constructors
 - System Methods

-if you must hook a abstract method: you must load hooker class in another dex, so can make(maybe, some times still go direct its impl) art to search dexcache... but Hook abstract method is still not recommended, you can invoke its impl method.
+if you must hook an abstract method:

+you must load hooker class in another dex, so can make(maybe, some times still go direct its impl) art to search dexcache...

+but Hook abstract method is still not recommended, you can invoke its impl method.

 cant hook if lined